'Smith should have stayed on in Scotland'

 After his Murrayfield performance, there is no question that Smith is the man for England at number 10.

 No-one can say 'he needs to have experienced players around him' any more.
-Of course, that is always going to be of benefit, but saw from that performance it was not necessary.
+Of course, that is always going to be of benefit, but we saw from that performance it was not necessary.

 As we saw when Smith was replaced, England could not finish the game off with George Ford even though he is in form.